-Date : UPDATED 7th April 2008
+Date : UPDATED 7th April 2008 Formatted: Font color: Auto

 THIS PAPER SUMMARISES THE PROPOSED GOVERNANCE AND MANAGEMENT MODEL AS IT STANDS AT 7th APRIL 2008.
 THE AREAS WHICH HAVE NOW BEEN UPDATED INCLUDE FINALISATION OF OPERATING AGREEMENTS AND THE DELEGATED AUTHORITY WHICH FLOWS FROM THOSE AGREEMENTS.
 THIS PAPER IS THE FINAL FORM SUPPORTING FINANCIAL CLOSE